September 22nd and 23rd- Crowle and Ealand, North Lincolnshire (Confirmed)

 Meltham C of E Primary School,

-September 15th and 16th- Market Bosworth, Battlefield Line (Confirmed)
+September 15th and 16th- Market Bosworth, Battlefield Line (Cancelled)

 This is the third year our members have attended this event, with our members providing support to Theatrical Pyrotechnical Services laying and co-ordinating pyrotechnics for the mock battles both days.
 This year our members aim to attend and provide living history displays for the event alongside the pyrotechnical support.